TIC-65910228 b / NGTS-38 b, a 180 day transiting warm super-Jupiter: Photometric Observations

-\name\ was observed by \ngts\ in four separate observing campaigns for a total of 228 nights between August of 2023 and January of 2025, these are summarised in Table\,\ref{tab:phot_summary}.
+After the initial transit detection in \tess, \name\ was observed by \ngts\ in four separate targeted observing campaigns for a total of 228 nights between August of 2023 and January of 2025, these are summarised in Table\,\ref{tab:phot_summary}.
 The first campaign consisted of 115 nights of observation between 2023 August 25 and 2024 February 4.
 The second brief campaign consisted of 8 nights between 2024 April 16 and 2024 May 12, this sparse coverage was due to technical issues with the \ngts\ roof control system and cloudy weather.
 The third campaign began on 2024 August 18 with 69 nights before 2024 November 21.
 These first three campaigns all used a single telescope while the fourth and final campaign used two simultaneously for 36 nights of observations beginning immediately after the previous on 2024 November 22 and lasting until 2024 December 31.

 These data were reduced using the \bsproc\ pipeline as described in \cite{Bryant2020} using fixed comparison stars and apertures across each run to ensure night to night photometric stability.
 A sample of the reduced lightcurve data can be found in Table\,\ref{tab:ngts_data}.
 Before any analysis was done, we median normalised the data across each campaign.